Qubit-excitation-based adaptive variational quantum eigensolver: Results

-In Figs. \ref{fig:energy_convergence}a,b we notice that the IQEB-VQE and the ADAPT-VQE perform similarly in terms of the number of iterations.
-This indicates that the IQEB-VQE and the ADAPT-VQE use approximately the same number of qubit and fermionic excitations, respectively, in constructing their ansatz, which is expected as the two types of excitations perform similarly in constructing molecular ans\"{a}tze (Sec. \ref{sec:q_vs_f}).
-Also, since qubit excitations are implemented by simpler circuits than fermionic excitations (Sec. \ref{sec:q_and_f_exc}), the IQEB-VQE systematically outperforms the ADAPT-VQE in terms of ansatz circuit $CNOT$ count (Figs. \ref{fig:energy_convergence}e,f).
+In Figs. \ref{fig:energy_convergence}a,b,c we notice that the QEB-ADAPT-VQE and the fermionic-ADAPT-VQE perform similarly in terms of the number of iterations.
+This implies that the QEB-ADAPT-VQE and the fermionic-ADAPT-VQE use approximately the same number of qubit and fermionic excitation evolutions, respectively, when constructing their respective ans\"atze.
+This result is expected, because the two types of excitation evolutions perform similarly in constructing electronic wavefunction ans\"{a}tze.
+Since qubit excitation evolutions are implemented by simpler circuits than fermionic excitation evolutions, the QEB-ADAPT-VQE systematically outperforms the fermionic-ADAPT-VQE in terms of $CNOT$ count in Figs. \ref{fig:energy_convergence}g,h,i.

-While the IQEB-VQE and the ADAPT-VQE require similar numbers of iterations (Fig. \ref{fig:energy_convergence}a,b), the IQEB-VQE requires up to twice as many variational parameters (Fig. \ref{fig:energy_convergence}e,f).
-This difference is due to the fact that the IQEB-VQE assigns one parameter to each qubit excitation in its ansatz, whereas the ADAPT-VQE assigns one parameter to a pair of spin-complement fermionic excitations.
+While the QEB-ADAPT-VQE and the fermionic-ADAPT-VQE require similar numbers of iterations (Fig. \ref{fig:energy_convergence}a,b,c), the QEB-ADAPT-VQE requires up to twice as many variational parameters (Fig. \ref{fig:energy_convergence}d,e,f).
+This difference is due to the fact that the QEB-ADAPT-VQE assigns one parameter to each qubit excitation evolutions in its ansatz, whereas the fermionic-ADAPT-VQE assigns one parameter to a pair of spin-complement fermionic excitation evolutions.

-In Figs. \ref{fig:energy_convergence}a,b,c,d, the IQEB-VQE converges faster, requiring systematically fewer iterations and variational parameters than the qubit-ADAPT-VQE.
-As suggested in Sec. \ref{sec:q_and_f_exc}, this result is expected, since single and double qubit excitations correspond to combinations of $2$ and $8$ Pauli string exponentials.
-Furthermore, in Figs. \ref{fig:energy_convergence}e,f the IQEB-VQE outperforms the qubit-ADAPT-VQE in constructing more $CNOT$ efficient ansatz circuits, except for the initial low-accuracy iterations.
-These results indicate that the IQEB-VQE outperforms the qubit-ADAPT-VQE in both hardware efficiency and computational speed.\footnote{ As a side-point, we note that the ADAPT-VQE constructs an ansatz circuits similar in $CNOT$ efficiency to those constructed by the qubit-ADAPT-VQE for $\text{BeH}_2$ (Fig. \ref{fig:energy_convergence}b).
-This is in disagreement with Ref. \cite{qubit_adapt_vqe}, where the qubit-ADAPT-VQE is shown to be more circuit efficient.
-This disagreement comes from utilizing the optimized fermionic-excitation circuits provided in Ref. \cite{eff_circs}. }